collinroth/resttest/README.md

 * Each Bank(s) URL(s)
 * The socket timeouts
 * Logfile location
+* Any limits on the amount of concurrency that we want to bound ourselves to

 ## Logging
 Would love to add logging.
 Still to-do.